14 Combined Loads

 QH = First moment of area about the horizontal axis passing through the point of interest [m3, in.3]

-IV = Area moment of inertia about the vertical centroidal axis [m4, in.4]
+IV = Area moment of inertia about the vertical centroidal axis of cross-section [m4, in.4]

-IH = Area moment of inertia about the horizontal centroidal axis [m4, in.4]
+IH = Area moment of inertia about the horizontal centroidal axis of cross-section [m4, in.4]

 Example 14.5 demonstrates the calculation of total shear stress when torsion and transverse shear are both acting.